andrew/ultimate-awesome/README.md

 - [awesome-frontend-resources](https://github.com/baspinarenes/awesome-frontend-resources) - A list of awesome Frontend resources.
 - [awesome-csharp](https://github.com/danperor/awesome-csharp) - A collection of awesome c# libraries, tools, frameworks, and software.
 - [awesome-maker](https://github.com/digitalhackerspace/awesome-maker) - A curated list of awesome Maker Resources.
-- [awesome-hpc](https://github.com/dstdev/awesome-hpc) - A collection of Awesome HPC software and tools.
 - [awesome](https://github.com/FIWARE/awesome) - :heart: A community moderated list of external 𝑭𝑰𝑾𝑨𝑹𝑬 related websites and software.
 - [awesome-contao](https://github.com/may17/awesome-contao) - A helpful list of awesome things related to the Contao CMS.
 - [awesome-resources](https://github.com/meet59patel/awesome-resources) - 🔥Awesome Resources, Bookmarks, Websites and Stars of the Web! 😎🔥.